dsaha04/dsaha04.github.io/_pages/about.md

 <p>

-Before that, I graduated <a href="https://www.cs.princeton.edu/news/class-day-department-celebrates-accomplishments-graduates">Summa Cum Laude</a> from Princeton University with a B.S.E. in Computer Science and Math.
+Before that, I graduated <a href="https://www.cs.princeton.edu/news/class-day-department-celebrates-accomplishments-graduates">Summa Cum Laude</a> from <a href="https://www.cs.princeton.edu"> Princeton University</a> with a B.S.E. in Computer Science and Math.
 Here, I was fortunate to be advised by <a href="https://www.cs.princeton.edu/~smattw/">Matt Weinberg</a>.
 I received the department’s Outstanding Student Teaching Award for my TA contributions across several undergraduate and graduate courses.

 <p>